Architecture of the medieval cathedrals of England: Historical

 An important aspect in the practice of medieval Christianity was the veneration of saints, and the associated pilgrimages to places where particular saint's relics were interred and their tradition honoured.
 The possession of the relics of a popular saint was a source of funds to the individual church as the faithful made donations and benefices in the hope that they might receive spiritual aid, a blessing or a healing from the presence of the physical remains of the holy person.
-Among those churches to benefit in particular were St. Alban's Abbey, which contained the relics of England's first Christian martyr, Ripon with the shrine of it founder St. Wilfrid; Durham, which was built to house the body of Saints Cuthbert of Lindisfarne; and Aidan, Ely with the shrine of St. Ethelreda, Westminster Abbey with the magnificent shrine of its founder St. Edward the Confessor, at Chichester, the remains of St. Richard and at Winchester, those of St. Swithun.
+Among those churches to benefit in particular were St. Alban's Abbey (now cathedral), which contained the relics of England's first Christian martyr, Ripon with the shrine of its founder St. Wilfrid; Durham, which was built to house the body of Saints Cuthbert of Lindisfarne; and Aidan, Ely with the shrine of St. Ethelreda, Westminster Abbey with the magnificent shrine of its founder St. Edward the Confessor, at Chichester, the remains of St. Richard and at Winchester, those of St. Swithun.

 All these saints brought pilgrims to their churches, but among them the most renowned was Thomas Becket, the late Archbishop of Canterbury, assassinated by henchmen of King Henry II in 1170.
-As a place of pilgrimage Canterbury was, in the 13th century, second only to Santiago de Compostela.
+As a place of pilgrimage Canterbury was, in the 13th century, second only to Santiago de Compostela, and Canterbury's "pilgrim income was believed to be second only to Rome's".

 In the 1170s Gothic architecture was introduced from France at Canterbury and Westminster Abbey.
 Over the next 400 years it developed in England, sometimes in parallel with and influenced by Continental forms, but generally with great local diversity and originality.

 In the 16th century the Reformation brought about changes in the governance of the cathedrals as discussed below.
 Some existent buildings became cathedrals at this time.
 Several of the buildings were structurally damaged or left incomplete because of the Dissolution of the Monasteries, 1537–40.
 Many of the large abbey churches, particularly those outside the towns, were robbed, burnt out and abandoned.
 The late 16th and early 17th centuries saw repairs to the fabric of many cathedrals and some new building and stained glass as well as many new fittings.

 During the period of the Commonwealth, 1649–60, wholesale iconoclasm was wrought on all the pictorial elements of Christian buildings.
 Most of England's medieval stained glass was smashed.
 The majority of England's medieval statues were smashed or defaced leaving only a few isolated examples intact.
 Medieval paintings almost disappeared.
 Vestments embroidered in the famous style known as Opus Anglicanum were burnt.
 Those medieval Communion vessels that had escaped the Dissolution were melted down so that only about 50 items of pre-Reformation church plate remain.